jahrik/edward/README.md

 #### `get_sub_comments(comment)`

-get sub comments from a reddit comment object as a list
+* get sub comments from a reddit comment object as a list
+* generate a list of sub_comments from all replies
+* return sub_comments

 #### `get_twitter_envars()`